 Start with a few choice crops and see how you get on, then gradually increase your workload as you become more experienced.
 Stay organised, with the help of our monthly lists of allotment jobs:

 Keeping on top of weeding is one of the most important jobs on the allotment.
 Weeds often grow faster than vegetable crops and can out-compete them for water, nutrients and light.
 Regularly removing weeds will ensure your crops have everything they need to grow.
 What’s more, removing weeds when they’re young will save hours of back-breaking labour later on.
+We’ve put together some helpful guides explaining how to identify weed seedlings, as well as dealing with annual and perennial weeds, and weeding without chemicals.

 Feeding edible crops